 Sun Moon Lake in Nantou can be a little chilly out on the water, but is still fine to visit.
 Also be sure to read about the various Sun Moon Lake passes, and consider one my recommended Sun Moon Lake tours if you are short on time.

 This is not a trip to be taken lightly.
 The road can become dangerous with snow on it, not to mention super crowded as many Taiwanese try to drive up and see the snow.
 It is usually required to have special chains on your tires.
-You can also usually see snow by doing a multi-day trek to Yushan (Jade Mountain) or Xueshan (Snow Mountain).
+Try to book a room at Songsyue Lodge if you can!

 It’s sometimes possible to see snow at Alishan in Chiayi, but this is quite rare (I only saw frost on the ground when I went in winter).
 If you do go up there, and especially if you plan to rise early for the famous sunrise, you need to dress very warmly.